-The Memorial Art Gallery was founded in 1913 by Emily Sibley Watson, the daughter of industrialist Henry Watson.
-Emily was fond of the arts and decided to establish the museum in honor of her son and architect James Averell, who died suddenly in 1904 at the age of 26 from typhoid fever.
-Today, the museum contains 12,000 works of art that span 5,000 years, from ancient Egypt to the present day.
-In addition to the permanent collection, the museum hosts traveling exhibits, lectures, concerts, an annual arts and crafts festival, among many other events.
+The Memorial Art Gallery was founded in 1913 by Emily Sibley Watson, the daughter of industrialist Hiram Sibley.
+Watson was fond of the arts and decided to establish the museum in honor of her son and architect James Averell, who died suddenly in 1904 at the age of 26 from typhoid fever.
+Today, the museum contains 12,000 works of art that span 5,000 years- from ancient Egyptian relics to modern works.
+In addition to its permanent collection, the Memorial Art Gallery also hosts traveling exhibits, lectures, concerts, an annual arts and crafts festival, among many other events.
 Held in trust by the University of Rochester, the gallery is one of the few university-affiliated art museums that also serves as a community art center.